NVIDIA-AI-IOT/ros2_torch_trt/README.md

 If using usb_camera package: `ros2 run usb_camera_driver usb_camera_driver_node`

 - In the second terminal (should be sourced) :
-`ros2 run live_classifier live_classifier`
+`ros2 run live_classifier live_classifier --ros-args -p model:=resnet50`

+ Other model options include `resnet18`, `squeezenet`, `alexnet` which can be passed with the `model:=resnet18` for example.

 - The classification node will subscribe to the image topic and will perform classification.
 It will display the label and confidence for the image being classified.
 Also, a window will appear which will display the webcam image stream.

-- The results of the detection are published as `Classification2D` messages.
+- The results of the classfication are published as `Classification2D` messages.
 Open a new terminal and source it.
 Run:
 `ros2 topic echo classification`

-- Other pretrained models can be imported via `torchvision` as well.
-Line 37 in `live_classification.py` can be edited accordingly.

 ## Build and run live_detection